Echoes of a Genocide

 Next

-If you don’t vote - don’t complain.
+Didn’t vote - Don’t complain.